Frequently Asked Questions (FAQs)

 All three species of orangutans are critically endangered and their population numbers continue to decrease.
 Orangutans need our help in order to survive.
 Orangutans may disappear forever unless humans fight hard to protect them.
 More people need to understand the importance of orangutans.
 As seed dispersers, orangutans are important to the health of rainforests.
 And rainforests are very important to the health of the planet.
 Additionally, orangutans are incredible animals.
 Orangutans share approximately 97% of our human DNA.
 If we do not care to save an animal so closely related to humans, what would that mean for other species?
 Orangutans are intelligent, sentient beings that deserve our compassion.
 More and more people are realizing this and more people are fighting to protect them.
 Working together, we can save the orangutan species.

 Healthy and undisturbed rainforest habitat is critical for orangutans and it is vital that we protect what currently remains.
 Deforestation is a major threat to orangutans.
 The rainforests where the orangutans live are being cut down and cleared in order to collect the trees and to make space for agriculture, including small and large farms.
 As orangutans move away from deforested areas, they come into closer contact with villages, causing human-orangutan conflicts.
 Another problem from destroying forests is that less suitable habitat remains for future reintroduction of rescued orangutans.
-There are 1000+ orangutans in rehabilitation centers and there is not enough safe space to release them back to the forest where they belong.
+There are hundreds of orangutans in rehabilitation centers and there is not enough safe space to release them back to the forest where they belong.

 Orangutans cannot survive without the rainforests as the trees of the forests provide orangutans their home and their food.
 It is also equally true that the rainforests cannot survive without the orangutans.
 Orangutans are the gardeners of the forest, and they keep it thriving.
 Orangutans are important seed dispersers, assuring that the trees will continue to grow.
 In addition, the way in which orangutans bend down tree branches to make nests allows light to penetrate down into the forest.